sahana-rajesh/Credit-Card-Transaction-Analysis/README.md

 ## Project Overview

 SQL-based analysis of 107K credit card transactions (2019–2021) to uncover spending behavior, detect fraud patterns, and generate actionable recommendations for marketing and risk teams.
+Demonstrates a range of SQL techniques including aggregations, window functions, CTEs, and JOINs.

 **Key business questions answered:**
 - Which categories and states drive the most revenue?
 - Which categories are fraud hotspots?
 - When is fraud most likely to occur?
 - What does a fraudulent transaction look like vs a legitimate one?
-- Are larger cities more prone to fraud?
+- Which U.S. regions carry the highest fraud risk?
+- Which months had unusual fraud spikes?

 ---